South Western Districts cricket team

-South Western Districts, known as SW Districts or SWD, is a South African first class cricket team based in the Western Cape city of Oudtshoorn, representing approximately the eastern half of Western Cape province.
-They form part of the Cape Cobras franchise, and play their home games at the Oudtshoorn Recreation Ground.
+South Western Districts, currently playing as the Garden Route Badgers, and also known as SW Districts or SWD, is a South African first class cricket team based in the Western Cape city of Oudtshoorn, representing approximately the eastern half of Western Cape province.
+They formed part of the former Cape Cobras franchise until 2021, and play their home games at the Oudtshoorn Recreation Ground.

 Playing history

 South Western Districts played their inaugural first-class match in the Currie Cup in 1904 at Mossel Bay against Western Province but did not play another first-class match for 102 years.

-The South Western Districts Cricket Board was granted associate status by Cricket South Africa in 2004 and the team has taken part in the Provincial Three-Day Challenge and Provincial One-Day Challenge competitions since the 2006-07 season.
+The South Western Districts Cricket Board was granted associate status by Cricket South Africa in 2004 and the team has taken part in the Provincial Three-Day Challenge and Provincial One-Day Challenge competitions since the 2006–07 season.
 It was upgraded to full affiliate status in 2013 and as of early December 2020 South Western Districts had played 143 first-class matches for 37 wins, 53 losses and 53 draws and 111 List A matches for 52 wins, 57 losses, one tie and one no-result.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.